 Keep in mind that retailers don’t need to restrict themselves to just one fallback.
 One of the most popular fallback stacks we have seen looks something like this:

 - Browsing history related (Requires at least 1 viewed product)

 - Best Sellers (No requirement)

-Tailoring the experience is a great way to narrow down product selection to try and optimize for different goals but also to keep messaging consistent with the shopper’s current position in the shopping lifecycle.
+Tailoring product recommendations is a great way to optimize for different goals, while also keeping messaging consistent with the shopper’s current position in the shopping lifecycle.